mongodb/terraform-provider-mongodbatlas/RELEASING.md

 - Using our [Release GitHub Action](https://github.com/mongodb/terraform-provider-mongodbatlas/actions/workflows/release.yml) run a new workflow using `master` and the following inputs:
   - Version number: vX.Y.Z-pre
   - Skip QA acceptance tests: Should be left empty.
-Only used in case failing tests have been encountered in QA and the team agrees the release can still de done.
+Only used in case failing tests have been encountered in QA and the team agrees the release can still de done, or execution of QA acceptance tests has already been executed manually with the most recent changes.

 **Note**: QA acceptance tests step is not run for pre-releases.